yashizhang/yashizhang.github.io/_pages/about.md

 I'm interested in machine learning, numerical algorithms, theoretical computer science, and topics in the broad discipline of computational mathematics and data science.
 I have been working with Prof. <a href='https://cims.nyu.edu/~kempe/'>Julia Kempe</a>, Prof. <a href='https://cs.nyu.edu/yap/'>Chee Yap</a>, and Prof. <a href='https://cs.nyu.edu/~mmb586/index.html'>Marshall Ball</a> on adversarial robustness & deep learning theory, exact numerical algorithms, and non-interactive zero-knowledge proofs, respectively.

-Topics I want to explore: Bayesian learning, dataset distillation, privacy & fairness, error correcting codes, and Koopman theory.
+Topics I want to explore: Statistical learning, Bayesian learning, large language models, and modeling & simulation in the physical sciences.

 I'm currently applying to graduate and residency programs.